Pornography in the Czech Republic

-Pornography legalization in the Czech Republic started in 1993 following the Velvet Revolution, when the country went from being communist to being a liberal democracy.
+Pornography legalisation in the Czech Republic started in 1993 following the Velvet Revolution, when the country went from being communist to being a liberal democracy.
 The possession, manufacturing, and distribution of child pornography is illegal in the Czech Republic and is punishable by up to 8 years in prison.
 Possession of child pornography was made illegal in 2007 and carries a penalty of up to 2 years in prison.
 According to the Czech penal code, sale and distribution of pornography depicting violence among people or sexual intercourse with animals is banned with a penalty of up to 1 year in prison.

+The Czech Republic has one of the largest pornography industries in the world.
+This includes a large gay pornography industry.
+As of 2023, the Czech Republic has the highest number of pornstars per capita in the world, with 86.19 per one million people, with Hungary a close second and the United States a distant third.
+Prague has been nicknamed the "Porn Capital of Europe".
+XVideos, the second-most popular pornographic website in the world after Pornhub, is headquartered in Prague.